Ada Ferrar: Later career 1899-1926

 In 1903 she was touring in The Marriage of Kitty opposite Marie Tempest including at the Prince's Theatre in Bristol.
 Ferrar also toured as Ben Greet's leading lady, playing Viola in Twelfth Night, Peg Woffington in Masks and Faces, Dora in Diplomacy and Rosamund in Sowing the Wind.
 She toured with Otho Stuart, with whom she had previously acted with Benson, and for whom she was Fédora, Dulcie in The Masqueraders and Mrs. Horton in Dr. Bill.
 She played the ambitious Bazilide in Stuart's tour of For the Crown.

 She played Geraldine in The Green Bushes at the Adelphi Theatre and was in The English Rose.
 She was Athena opposite Gertrude Kingston as Helen in The Trojan Women at the Royal Court Theatre (1905); touring as the Duchess of Strood in The Gay Lord Quex opposite John Hare (1907–08); before playing Goneril in King Lear at the Haymarket Theatre (1909).
 She again played Goneril opposite Norman McKinnel in King Lear at His Majesty's Theatre (1910).

 Ferrar was in Pinero's Preserving Mr. Panmure opposite Lilian Braithwaite and Arthur Playfair (1910– 1911) at the Comedy Theatre and was Donna Lucia d'Alvadorez in Charley's Aunt at the Prince of Wales's Theatre (1913–14) and Hippolyta in A Midsummer Night's Dream at The Old Vic (1914–15).
 In 1917 she was touring the provinces as Donna Lucia d'Alvadorez in Charley's Aunt for the Brandon Thomas Company in a cast that included a young Leslie Howard as Jack Chesney.
-Critics wrote of her performance, 'nothing could be more satisfactory than Miss Ada Ferrar in her role of "Donna Lucia."
-Full of graceful naturalness...' and 'Miss Ada Ferrar makes Donna Lucia d’Alvadorez an exceedingly delightful and pleasing personality.'
-Having somewhat cornered the market in the role, she was back again as Donna Lucia d'Alvadorez in Charley's Aunt at the Prince of Wales's Theatre (1920–21) before she acted as Mrs. Gilfillian in Pinero's Sweet Lavender opposite Lilian Braithwaite at the Ambassadors Theatre (1922–23).Wearing, The London Stage 1920-1929, p.
-199 In 1926 she played Miss Trafalgar Gower in Trelawny of the 'Wells at the Globe Theatre.
+Critics wrote of her performance, 'nothing could be more satisfactory than Miss Ada Ferrar in her role of "Donna Lucia".
+Full of graceful naturalness...' and 'Miss Ada Ferrar makes Donna Lucia d'Alvadorez an exceedingly delightful and pleasing personality.'
+Having somewhat cornered the market in the role, she was back again as Donna Lucia d'Alvadorez in Charley's Aunt at the Prince of Wales's Theatre (1920–21) before she acted as Mrs. Gilfillian in Pinero's Sweet Lavender opposite Lilian Braithwaite at the Ambassadors Theatre (1922–23).
+In 1926 she played Miss Trafalgar Gower in Trelawny of the 'Wells' at the Globe Theatre.

 In the 1939 Register for England and Wales she is listed as 'Housewife'.
-After her husband’s death in 1940 she was left just £287 6s in his will and was awarded a £100 Civil list pension under the Civil List Act 1837 for the "writings of her husband, the late Walter Shaw Sparrow, on art and architecture".
+After her husband's death in 1940 she was left just £287 6s in his will and was awarded a £100 Civil list pension under the Civil List Act 1837 for the "writings of her husband, the late Walter Shaw Sparrow, on art and architecture".

 She died aged 86 at the Tuquor House Nursing Home in Kew in Surrey in January 1951.
 Her estate was valued at £920 2s 11d.